dev-yoonik/yoonik-okta-example-python/README.md

 ### Known issues

-> If you already have a Single Sign-On session to you provider, you may want to use your browser in incognito mode to test the flow from a blank slate.
+> If you already have a Single Sign-On session with your OIDC provider, you may want to use your browser in incognito mode to test the flow from a blank slate.

 > In case you run into any issues to start the webcam for face authentication, you may have to run this server in **https** mode or change the host from **localhost** to **127.0.0.1** (both in configuration file and in your Provider Application configuration).